Who is Peter Parker?

 Another Half-Pay Hiatus

-The 1763 Treaty of Paris consigned Parker and most of his fellow officers to half-pay.
-This half-pay status was intended to reduce expenses while keeping experienced officers on hand so they could be reactivated for the next war.
-And in the 18th-century Royal Navy, there was always the next war.
-Parker remained without a command for nearly a decade.
-But then things got interesting.
+The 1763 Treaty of Paris placed Parker and most of his fellow officers on half-pay.
+This half-pay status aimed to cut costs while keeping experienced officers available for future conflicts.
+In the 18th-century Royal Navy, there was always the next war.
+Parker stayed without a command for nearly ten years.
+But then things changed.
 Knighted in 1772, Sir Peter Parker was given command of the second-rate but heavily armed (90-gun) HMS Barfleur when he rejoined the service in 1773.
-By 1773, tensions were escalating in the North American colonies.
-In 1775, Parker was given command of the fourth-rate 50-gun HMS Bristol, but more importantly, he would soon receive command of a squadron and be promoted to commodore.
+By then, tensions were rising in the North American colonies.
+In 1775, Parker was assigned to command the fourth-rate 50-gun HMS Bristol, but more importantly, he was soon to command a squadron and promoted to commodore.

 ![]() |